Precision Healing: How Your DNA Will Shape Your Healthcare

 - Fight against cancer: Cancer treatments are becoming more and more targeted.
 For example, some breast cancer patients have a mutation in the HER2 gene, which makes them eligible for specific treatments like Herceptin.
 Rather than administering standard chemotherapy to all patients, doctors first analyze their DNA to determine the best approach.

-- Treatment of rare diseases: many rare diseases are of genetic origin.
+- Treatment of rare diseases: Many rare diseases are of genetic origin.
 Thanks to DNA sequencing, doctors can identify the responsible mutation and offer appropriate therapies, or even gene treatments that directly correct the genetic defect.

 Customized medication prescription